This post was most recently updated on September 28th, 2020

 RELATED: Plants that will grow from scraps

-So you can buy one $10 flax and get 5 or more free plants from it!
-Or better yet find a willing person to let you lift and split some they have established.
+So you can buy one established in a pot for $10 and get 5 or more free plants from it!
+Or better yet find a willing person to let you lift and split some they have growing in their garden.

 Super free!

-How to divide a flax bush and transplant it successfully
+How to divide New Zealand and transplant it successfully

 Dividing and transplanting flax is one of the technically easier, but physically harder things you can do in the garden.